fyne-io/fyne-cross/README.md

 ```

 ## <a name="build_darwin_image"></a>Build the docker image for OSX/Darwin/Apple cross-compiling
-The docker image for darwin is not provided via docker hub and need to build manually since it depends on the OSX SDK.
+The docker image for darwin is not provided via docker hub and need to build manually since it depends on the macOS SDK.

 **[Please ensure you have read and understood the Xcode license
    terms before continuing.](https://www.apple.com/legal/sla/docs/xcode.pdf)**